-The process of selecting graduate students to participate in our program involves evaluating a student’s undergraduate grades, any appropriate work past the bachelor’s degree, GRE General Test scores, letters of recommendation, and research experience.
+The process of selecting graduate students to participate in our program involves evaluating a student’s undergraduate grades, any appropriate work past the bachelor’s degree, letters of recommendation, and research experience.

 The department only admits students if one (or more) of our faculty members indicate a willingness to serve as the student’s mentor.
 Therefore, we strongly recommend applicants to contact individual faculty members with whom they are interested in working to ensure the faculty member will be accepting students for the coming academic year, and to evaluate the degree to which the student’s interests map onto the faculty member’s program of research.
 Faculty names, contact information, and research areas can be found here.

-Applicants with a combined GRE score (verbal and quantitative) of 308 or above and either an overall or major GPA of 3.5 or better have a higher rate of admission to our program.
+Applicants with an overall or major GPA of 3.5 or better have a higher rate of admission to our program.

 If you feel that your interests reflect the department’s curriculum, and you have identified one or more potential faculty mentors, we encourage you to complete the official UCR Graduate School Application.
 This is the “official” application to the Psychology Department’s graduate program.